Have you ever planned to visit a museum somewhere around the world?

 When we went to the Musical Instrument Museum in Phoenix, my older kids were interested in seeing everything!
 Luca, on the other hand, just learned how to walk and was only interested in climbing on everything!
 Luckily we got there at nap time.
 I strapped him in his stroller and after walking up and down the same corridor for 20 minutes he was out.
 I got a chance to see the rest of the museum with Cosimo and Emma.
 Mind you, the only problem was that it was a Music Museum, so at one point some really loud music played and he was wide awake!

-5. Feed them before you go and make a bathroom stop before entering
+Tip#5 Feed them before and make a bathroom stop before entering

 As for the bathroom, you must go before starting your exploration.
-We have been in museums, for example the Louvre, where you might loose your way in search of a bathroom.
+We have been in museums, for example, the Louvre, where you might lose your way in search of a bathroom.
 You don’t want to miss part of the exhibit simply because you don’t know how to get back to it!

-6. Check if the museum offers some type hunt for kids
+Tip#6 Check if the museum offers some type of hunt for kids

 If the museum doesn’t offer any activity, maybe you can come up with a creative one yourself.
 For example, if it is an art museum, you could ask them to find every painting that has kids or animals in them.
 In some cases you might want to offer a reward, it does make them work for it even more.
 However if they take it as a game, they might simply be willing to compete between them.
 This will give them the opportunity to go through the whole museum and while doing their little treasure hunt, possibly get more interested.